mrglaster/NormalMapsGenerator/README.md

-Project uses code of DeepBump tool by HugoTini.
+Project uses code and AI model of DeepBump tool by HugoTini.
 Link to repository:  https://github.com/HugoTini/DeepBump